pipewarp/platform/README.md

       },
       "pipe": {
         "from": {
-          "step": "mario", // pipe SEE from mario into lugio step "buffer": 13 // how many characters to buffer before calling transform tool }
+          "step": "mario", // pipe SSE from mario into lugio step "buffer": 13 // how many characters to buffer before calling transform tool }
       }